GinnyQian/Group28/doc/UXdesign.md

 # UX Design

-The UX design of our project is divided into the following four key phases: product definition, research, analysis, design.
+The UX design of our project is divided into the following four key phases: product definition, research, analysis, and design.

 ## Product definition